Java Barcode Generator, .NET Barcode Generator for C#, ASP.NET, VB.NET

 • 100% build in Java, compatible with JDK 1.4 and later version

-• Generate UPC-E barcodes on any platforms with a Java virtual machine
+• Generate UPC-E barcodes on any applications and platforms with a Java virtual machine

 • Generate UPC-E in Jasper Reports & iReport